minlucyzhao/Tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It is a full-stack web application built with HTML, CSS, JS, jQuery, AJAX, Node, Express, ands MongoDB.

 ## Getting Started